Hierarchical Embedded Bayesian Additive Regression Trees

 In addition, having the two levels of predictions is advantageous for scenarios where the group information is not available for all or a subset of the new data.
 The Bayesian paradigm allows for imputation of any missing groups at any of the terminal nodes.
 In Figure \ref{diagram} we show a standard BART tree alongside that of our new HEBART trees.

-To define the HE-BART model, let $P$ be the number of trees, $J$ to be the total number of groups, and $\Theta_p$ the set of node parameters at both the terminal node and sub-terminal node level.
-More fully, we have one set $\mu_{p}$ which are terminal node predictions for each tree, and one set $\mu_{p, j}$ for each group within each terminal for tree $\mathcal{T}_p$, $p = 1, \dots, P$.
-Assuming we have a continuous variable of interest, the fundamental HE-BART appears similar to the standard BART approach:
+To define the HEBART model, let $P$ be the number of trees, $J$ to be the total number of groups, and $\Theta_p$ the set of node parameters at both the terminal node and sub-terminal node level.
+More fully, we have one set $\mu_{p}$ which are terminal node predictions for each tree, and one set $\phi_{p, j}$ for each group within each sub-terminal node for tree $\mathcal{T}_p$, $p = 1, \dots, P$.
+Assuming we have a continuous variable of interest, the fundamental HEBART appears similar to the standard BART approach: